billhennessy/hennessysview2020/content/posts/2020/monkeys-and-bill-gates.md

 But that's not all!!!

-If you really to know how Mr. Trump must feel, imagine that every afternoon at 4:30 for 40+ years, a gaggle of reporters barged into your bedroom to cajole you and your husband to pump out rugrats even *faster* than one every nine months.
+If you really want to know how Mr. Trump must feel, imagine that every afternoon at 4:30 for 40+ years, a gaggle of reporters barged into your bedroom to cajole you and your husband to pump out rugrats even *faster* than one every nine months.
 "Your first litter is starving while you lollygag in producing enough offspring to enable the government to feed them."

 That's exactly what's going on in Washington DC every day.
 The poor president walks out to inform the country on how the war against China's deadliest export is going, only to be harangued by a bunch of morons over why he isn't personally manufacturing 40 ventilators for every one that is actually needed.